holloway/xml-zero.js/README.md

 # xml-zero.js

-Friendly and forgiving HTML5/XML5 lexer that supports React JSX, and uses zero-copy techniques to allow parsing large files efficiently.
+Friendly and forgiving HTML5/XML5 parser that supports React JSX, and uses zero-copy techniques to allow parsing large files efficiently.

 Most markup parsers convert a string of markup into a nested map(hash/dict) of keys and values, with each of these allocated as separate variables in memory.
 This means that a 10MB XML file may balloon to 100MB of memory.